MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ## DPM 1807 Release notes

-To view the list of bugs that have been fixed in DPM 1807, refer to the [KB article](https://go.microsoft.com/fwlink/?linkid=2006248&&clcid=0x409).
+To view the list of bugs that have been fixed in DPM 1807, refer to [KB article 4339950](https://go.microsoft.com/fwlink/?linkid=2006248&&clcid=0x409).

 The following issues exist in the 1807 release.